lucabased/osint-tech/README.md

  * [Sector](https://sector035.n)
  * https://ctf.michweb.de/confirm

+# Visualization / Intel management
+ * Every great investigation is managed and documented carefully.
+To retrace steps, find loose ends and being able to get a feel for the bigger picture.
+ * Maltego - Community Edition
+ * Diagrams.net
+ * Obsidian Notebook

 # Corporate
   * Handelsregister/Commercial registry (https://handelsregister.de)
       * Despite the strict national and EU regulations regarding data protection, this technique provides a lot of intelligence about a person and their business associates.